ClaudioESSilva/claudioessilva.github.io/content/post/2020-02-21-t-sql-copy-paste-pattern-increasing-a-performance-problem.md

 If you don't know what `sp_WhoIsActive` (<a href="http://dataeducation.com/about/" rel="noopener" target="_blank">Adam Machanic</a>'s creation) stored procedure is, let me copy the short definition from the <a href="http://whoisactive.com/" rel="noopener" target="_blank">whoisactive.com</a> website:

-<blockquote>sp_whoisactive is a comprehensive activity monitoring stored procedure that works for all versions of SQL Server from 2005 through 2017.
+> sp_whoisactive is a comprehensive activity monitoring stored procedure that works for all versions of SQL Server from 2005 through 2017.

 You can download it from the <a href="http://whoisactive.com/downloads" rel="noopener" target="_blank">download</a> page or if you use <a href="https://dbatools.io" rel="noopener" target="_blank">dbatools</a> you can use the command that will download it for you and install it.
 You can read more about it in my previous blog post <a href="https://claudioessilva.eu/2017/12/05/new-version-of-sp_whoisactive-v11-20-is-available-deployed-on-123-instances-in-less-than-1-minute/" rel="noopener" target="_blank">New Version Of sp_WhoIsActive (V11.20) Is Available – Deployed On 123 Instances In Less Than 1 Minute</a>